 The small study rooms in the Minerva Houses

 As a Resident Advisor (RA) in Davidson Hall, I take pride in supporting the first-year students.
-I’m also president of the African and Latino Alliance of Students (ALAS), which focuses on fostering community among African and Latino students on campus while being inclusive of people from different racial backgrounds.
-I’m active in Phenomenal Males, a group that serves as a link between Schenectady and the Union campus.
-And I volunteer at COCOA House and with Big Brothers Big Sisters.
+I also volunteer as an after-school tutor with Big Brothers Big Sisters.
+My little brother and I meet in the Minerva Houses, where we play Foosball and pool or watch movies and TV shows just to relax.
+We also spend a lot of time with other “bigs” and their “littles.”
+I’m president of the African and Latino Alliance of Students (ALAS), which fosters community among African and Latino students and people from different racial backgrounds.
+And I’m active in Phenomenal Males, a group that serves as a link between Schenectady and the Union campus.

 Looking into the future:

-Attend graduate school in Boston in a dual degree program in business and law.
-I would like to open my own law firm one day.
+I would like to attend graduate school in Boston in a dual degree program in business and law, and open my own law firm one day.

 How I’m making Union a better place: